 Island SPACE is moving forward with the support of the Caribbean Consular Corps in South Florida; tourism organizations including those from The Bahamas, Jamaica, Barbados and the U.S. Virgin Islands; Broward Mayor Dale Holness, who is himself of Caribbean descent; and many others.

-As the face of the project, Muir has been feeling a groundswell of encouragement, advocating daily that “the community should support the project with their artifact contributions, by volunteering and with their dollars.”
-Specifically, he said they may donate to the organization’s GoFundMe campaign, donate artifacts from their personal collections and volunteer to help with ongoing activities like research and marketing.
+As the face of the project, Muir has been feeling a groundswell of encouragement, advocating daily that “the community should support the project with their artefact contributions, by volunteering and with their dollars.”
+Specifically, he said they may donate to the organization’s GoFundMe campaign, donate artefacts from their personal collections and volunteer to help with ongoing activities like research and marketing.